-KVC Kentucky, headquartered in Lexington, is a 501(c)3 nonprofit child welfare and behavioral healthcare organization that provides behavioral health services, foster care, family preservation and reunification, and other family-related services.
+KVC Kentucky, headquartered in Lexington, is a 501(c)3 nonprofit child welfare and behavioral healthcare organization that provides mental and behavioral health services, foster care, family preservation and reunification, and other family-related services.
 Our services are in-home, strengths-based, and driven by a focus on the safety, permanency, and wellbeing of the child and family.
 Each year, KVC Kentucky serves more than 12,000 children and families in eight regions of the state.
 (Learn what KVC stands for.)

-KVC has a rich 15-year history of service provision in Kentucky and our work with the children and families of Kentucky is enhanced by continuous quality improvement.
+KVC has a rich 22-year history of service provision in Kentucky and our work with the children and families of Kentucky is enhanced by continuous quality improvement.
 We value dignity, respect, honesty and integrity.
 We deliver our innovative and effective services in a culturally-sensitive manner, respectful of a child and family’s strengths and values.